 7 reasons to reconsider supplemental health insurance

 However, supplemental health insurance can give your family important protection from the high costs of a health crisis.
-Today, we’re going to share seven reasons why people don’t buy supplemental health insurance—and why they should reconsider with Washington National Active Care® supplemental health insurance!
+Therefore, we’re going to share seven reasons why people don’t buy supplemental health insurance—and why they should reconsider with Washington National Active Care® supplemental health insurance!

 1. It won’t happen to me.